cs1302uga/cs1302-ce05/README.md

    [`IllegalArgumentException`](https://docs.oracle.com/javase/8/docs/api/java/lang/IllegalArgumentException.html)
    with an appropriate associated message when the `price` parameter is negative.

-   * In both places, create and explicitly throw the exception using the `throw` keyword.
+   * In both places, create and explicitly throw the exception using the `throw` keyword inside of an appropriate `if` statement.
    * In the constructor, do not list the exception in the signature using `throws`.
    * In the `setPrice` method, do list the exception in the signature using `throws`.